 Common Stock Incentives.
 In addition to the Company's 401(k) and Profit Sharing Plan, the Company, through its various stock incentive plans, may grant options to purchase Company Common Stock, stock appreciation rights or phantom stock awards to executive officers and employees of the Company and its subsidiaries with a view toward providing the executive officers and employees a stake in the Company's future and compensation directly aligned with the creation of stockholder value.
 The Compensation Committee may also issue stock options to attract new executive officers to the Company.
 The Compensation Committee generally establishes the terms and conditions of such grants.
 Individual awards are determined based on a subjective assessment of individual performance, contribution and potential.
-On December 1, 1996, the Board of Directors of the Company authorized and approved the creation of the Universal Electronics Inc. 1996 Stock Incentive Plan (the "1996 Plan") and further authorized, subject to stockholder approval, the grant of options to the Company's executive officers, including Mr. Gabrielsen.
-In this connection, after consideration of the various factors discussed above, the Board of Directors awarded stock options under the 1996 Plan to Mr. Gabrielsen to acquire up to 150,000 shares of the Company Common Stock.
-The other executive officers received stock options under the 1996 Plan to acquire the Company Common Stock ranging from 10,000 shares to 50,000 shares.
-In addition to these stock option grants under the 1996 Plan, on May 6, 1996, the date of his hire, Mr. Arling was granted stock options under the Universal Electronics Inc. 1995 Stock Incentive Plan to acquire up to 30,000 shares of the Company Common Stock.
+In May 1998, the Board of Directors of the Company authorized and approved the creation of the Universal Electronics Inc. 1998 Stock Incentive Plan, and further authorized, subject to stockholder approval, the grant of options to certain of the Corporation's executive officers, including Ms. Jayne.
+Upon her hiring in February 1998, Ms. Jayne received options to acquire up to 175,000 shares of Company Common Stock.
+Upon his rehiring in September 1998, Mr. Arling received options to acquire up to 80,000 shares of Company Common Stock.
+The other executive officers received stock options under the various plans of the Company to acquire Company Common Stock ranging from 5,000 shares to 15,000 shares.
+Mr. Gabrielsen did not receive a stock option grant during 1998, rather upon his termination of employment with the Company, Mr. Gabrielsen entered into a non-compete agreement with the Company and was paid in accordance with that agreement (See "Employment Agreements and Termination of Employment Arrangements - - Mr. Gabrielsen").
+On January 28, 1999, the Board of Directors of the Company authorized and approved the creation of the Universal Electronics Inc. 1999 Stock Incentive Plan (see "PROPOSAL TWO: RATIFICATION AND APPROVAL OF 1999 STOCK INCENTIVE PLAN").
+For 1999, the Compensation Committee, based in part from data provided by the Company that was obtained from independent consultants, has established the number of options to be granted during the year.
+For the chief executive officer that annual option grant is up to 80,000 shares of Company Common Stock.
+For the other executive officers, the annual grants range from 10,000 shares of Company Common Stock to 40,000 shares of the Company Common Stock.
+The Committee also determined to increase the Company's matching contribution to the Company's 401(k) and Profit Sharing Plan from 25% to 50%.